 - Most soy is GMO, or genetically modified.
 This is a big deal because GMO food is paired with antibiotic resistant marker genes that let scientists know if their GMO food is behaving correctly (is the soy bean big enough? green enough? etc).
 These little marker genes don’t just vanish into thin air.
 They’re potentially be passed onto other plants, animals and people.
 Bottom line: why aren’t antibiotics working as well as they should?
 Go ask the soybean.

-- Soy, if consumed via soy milk or tofu, contains high concentrations of isoflavones, which have a profound estrogenic effect on the body.
+- If consumed via soy milk or tofu, soy contains high concentrations of isoflavones, which have a profound estrogenic effect on the body.
 To put this in perspective, the amount of isoflavones in soy milk given to an infant contains the equivalent (hormone) estrogenic amount of 4 to 5 birth control pills.
 No adult, much less a baby, needs that much.
 If there is a history of estrogen receptor-positive breast cancer, there is good reason to give soy consumption serious thought.

 - Soy can block enzymes that help to regulate thyroid.
 Just one cup of soy milk a day has been linked to slow thyroid, weight gain, and fatigue.